Free tool

 No. It checks public form structure, CTA signals, and link evidence without submitting forms or creating leads.

 No. It does not enter private systems.
-It proves public-page evidence that can be fixed and retested before the private handoff.
+It proves public page details that can be fixed and retested before the private next step.

-Unlock the report when the preview finds real quote, form, or contact-path evidence and you need every affected URL, severity, screenshot context, and repair ticket.
+Buy the report when the preview finds a real quote, form, or contact-path issue and you need every page to fix, priority, what SiteLeak found, and repair note.